The Role of Retinoids in Acne Creams: What You Need to Know

 Retinoids exert their influence on the skin through several mechanisms, making them versatile in the management of acne.
 Firstly, they regulate keratinocyte proliferation and differentiation, preventing the formation of microcomedones – the precursors to acne lesions.

-See also The Impact of Sugar on Acne: Breaking Down the Link
+See also The Impact of Environmental Factors on Acne

 Additionally, retinoids modulate sebum production by influencing the activity of sebaceous glands.
 This dual action on both cellular turnover and sebum secretion addresses two key components of acne pathogenesis.